AnthonyBaratti/EnhancementTwo/README.md

 ## Artifact Enhancement: Self-Balancing Algorithms
 [Enhanced Artifact: Self-Balancing Algorithms](https://github.com/AnthonyBaratti/EnhancementTwo/tree/main/BinarySearchTreeEnhancementTwo)<br> <br>
 User functionality was added in Enhancement One ([See Enhancement One Here](https://github.com/AnthonyBaratti/EnhancementOne)), which could quickly degrade the search time complexity from O(log n) to O(n).
-Adding and delete nodes can lead to an unbalanced tree, where nodes are heavy down one side of the tree or down specific branches. <br><br>
+Adding and deleting nodes can lead to an unbalanced tree, where nodes are heavy down one side of the tree or down a subtree. <br><br>
 The solution is to create a set of algorithms that will balance the tree, and call them within the insert node and delete node wrapper functions <br>
 #### Added Functionality
 - updateHeight() Updates the height attribute of each node when it is moved or inserted